Siyavula/practice-api-iframe/README.md

 ## Installation
 #### Clone the repo
     git clone git@github.com:Siyavula/practice-api-iframe.git
-#### or download it as a zipped file by going to (https://github.com/Siyavula/practice-api-iframe/archive/master.zip)
+#### or download it as a zipped file by going to: https://github.com/Siyavula/practice-api-iframe/archive/master.zip
 #### Go to the `practice-api-iframe` directory
 #### Open `siyavula_practice_api_demo_responsive.html` in your browser for the responsive version.
 #### Open `siyavula_practice_api_demo_basic.html` in your browser for the basic(non-javascript) version.